verbb/formie/docs/developers/events.md

 ```

 ### The `beforeDeletePdfTemplate` event
-The event that is triggered before an pdf template is deleted.
+The event that is triggered before a pdf template is deleted.

 ```php
 use verbb\formie\events\PdfTemplateEvent;